denkwerk/grunt-nunjuckr/README.md

 Type: `Function`
 Default: `undefined`

 A preprocessor callback for the data coming in.
-Gets called on every file with the params `data` and `file`
+Gets called on every file with the params `data` and `file`.

+__Changes in `v0.1.0`:__ `file` is no longer relative to `searchPath`.
+It now is the full path to the current file.

+### PreprocessFilePath

+A callback function for preprocessing the template path.
+Gets called for every file only with the parameter `file`.

 ## Usage Examples